Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Jason Calacanis is known for his assertive and charismatic personality.
-He is ambitious business-minded, and often plays a key role in leading discussions.
+He is ambitious and business-minded and often plays a key role in leading discussions.
 However, these descriptions are based on public perception and his portrayed image in the media.
 To know his exact personality, one would have to know him personally."
           },
           "name": "What is Jason Calacanis's personality?"
         },